ROCm/AMDMIGraphX/examples/cpp_parse_load_save/README.md

 ## Running the Example
 The provided example [`parse_load_save.cpp`](./parse_load_save.cpp) has these features implemented to allow for comparing outputs.

-Running this example requires that MIGraphX has already been compiled and build on your system.
-If you have not yet done so, please refer to the instructions found [here](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/blob/develop/README.md).

 To compile and run the example from this directory:
 ```
 $ mkdir build